Project: Weird Science!

 This project is fully funded!

 Our school would like to continue to assist the Rockdale Emergency Relief Fund & Food Pantry to stock its shelves for in-need families in our community.
 We plan to get every staff member and student involved in our annual Empty Bowls Dinner where a simple meal of soup and bread is served in exchange for a cash and/or non-perishable food donation.
 Students create hundreds of ceramic bowls for the event.
 The bowls are handed out to attendees as a symbolic reminder of the many who struggle with hunger, often having “empty bowls” themselves.
 All funds and non-perishable food items collected at the event are donated to Rockdale Emergency Relief and Food Pantry.
 It is our hope to raise awareness of the hunger problems in our community and to get everyone under our school roof to come together to make a difference.
 Food insecurity is a growing issue today affecting many families here in Rockdale County.

-All funds donated here will be used to purchase clay and glazes to create the hand made ceramic bowls for our annual event held in February.
+All funds donated here will be used to purchase clay and glazes to create the hand made ceramic bowls for our annual event.